-Monte Carlo forecasting for turbulent flows
+Monte Carlo forecasting for turbulent flows [4, 6]

 - Allowed greater ensemble sizes with reduced complexity and gave a longer predictability horizon of fluid simulation by uncoupling velocity and pressure and a shared coefficient matrix in parallel. - Derived the mathematical proof of the ensemble penalty algorithm's stability and optimal convergence rate.
-Extended to the Monte Carlo ensembles. - Verified the theoretical result with numerical tests in Dolfinx in Python, extended the predictability horizon by 2 times with only 2 ensembles given the 1st significant digit; the error of the ensemble average is 5 times smaller.
+Extended to the Monte Carlo ensembles. - Verified the theoretical result with numerical tests in DOLFINx in Python, extended the predictability horizon by 2 times with only two ensembles given the 1st significant digit; the error of the ensemble average is 5 times smaller.

-Adaptive parameter selection in nudging-based data assimilation
+Adaptive parameter selection in nudging-based data assimilation [1]

-- Nudged imperfect and coarse observations into numerical models to improve the predictability. - Developed and analyzed 2 self-adaptive methods for nudging parameter selection that respond to flow behavior in time. - Conducted numerical tests that demonstrated the effectiveness of the methods, achieving more accurate predictions with efficient nudging parameter values.
+• Nudged imperfect and coarse observations into numerical models to improve the predictability.

+- Developed and analyzed 2 self-adaptive methods for nudging parameter selection that respond to flow behavior in time. - Conducted numerical tests that demonstrated the effectiveness of the methods, achieving more accurate predictions with efficient nudging parameter values.

-On a 1/2 equation model of turbulence
+On a 1/2 equation model of turbulence [2, 3]

-- Reduced the complex partial differential equation of the 1-equation turbulence models to a simple 1/2-equation model with an ordinary differential equation by taking the spatial mean. - Conducted 3D numerical simulations in Python with the SMP cluster.
-In comparative tests in 2d and 3d, the velocity statistics produced by the 1/2-equation model are comparable to those of the full 1-equation model.
+- Reduced the complex partial differential equation of the 1-equation URANS turbulence models to a simple 1/2-equation model with an ordinary differential equation by taking the spatial mean. - Conducted 3D numerical simulations in Python with the SMP cluster.
+In comparative tests in 2D and 3D, the velocity statistics produced by the 1/2-equation model are comparable to those of the full 1-equation model. - Proved a comprehensive stability, convergence, and error analysis of the 1/2-equation URANS model.

-A hybrid deep learning approach to vertexing, Journal of Physics, 2019.
-Article
+A hybrid deep learning approach to vertexing [5]

 - Transformed sparse 3D space of hits and tracks into a dense 1D dataset with 4,000 planes using a custom kernel. - Developed a custom symmetric loss function to address target value estimation issues.
-Added an asymmetric parameter to balance false positives (FPs) and efficiency, and applied masking to improve PV detection. - Achieved 90% accuracy using convolutional neural networks in PyTorch with 240,000 data. - Work resulted in a paper presented at the ACAT conference in 2019.
+Added an asymmetric parameter to balance false positives and efficiency, and applied masking to improve primary vertex detection. - Achieved 90% accuracy using convolutional neural networks in PyTorch with 240,000 data. - Published in the Journal of Physics and presented at the 2019 ACAT conference.